GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSImg-DRTutorial/03_api_reduction.rst

 Create list of files
 ====================

-Next step is to create lists of files that will be used as input to each of the data reduction steps.
+The next step is to create lists of files that will be used as input to each of the data reduction steps.
 Let us start by creating a :class:`list` of all the FITS files in the directory ``../playdata/``.